Ship of Theseus

 The film tells three stories, one after the other.
 The first story is about a young independent woman who takes up photography after she loses her sight to cornea infection.
 She gets a transplant and regains her sight.
 Instead of becoming a better photographer, being able to see overwhelms her and she is unable to focus on her subject.

 The second story is about a monk who fights a case against cruel treatment of animals by the pharmaceutical industry.
 The monk learns that he has liver cirrhosis.
-He now faces the dilemma of whether or not to take the medicine manufactured by the very pharmaceutical companies against whom he fighting for animal rights.
-The monk appears as a Jain monk on various counts, however, it is a fictitious religion that he follows, inspired from Jainism and Buddhism.
-There is a meaningful prayer that he recites, which was written in Prakrit specifically for the film.
+He now faces the dilemma of whether or not to take medicines manufactured by the very pharmaceutical companies against whom he fighting for animal rights.
+The monk appears as a Jain monk on various counts, however, it is a fictitious religion that he follows, inspired from Jainism and Buddhism combined.
+There is a meaningful prayer that he recites in the film.
+This is a prayer written in Prakrit specifically for the film.

 The third story is about a young stockbroker, who undergoes a kidney transplant and is touched by the incident of a poor labourer whose kidney was stolen.
 He traces the recipient back to Stockholm and tries to find a solution for him.